eswan-star/eswan-star/README.md

 📫 **Reach Me**: Right here on GitHub. <br>

 ## 🧠 Did You Know?
-I’m really into the unconventional—anything that involves using light and natural processes in new, technological ways.
-If it’s imaginative and pushes the envelope, I’m in.<br>
+I’m really into the unconventional anything that has to deal with plants, light, and tech.<br>

 ---